Information about refunds for the income compliance program

 You also won’t get a refund if your debt is due to the annual balancing of family assistance payments.
 This is because balancing Family Tax Benefit and Child Care Subsidy is not part of the Income Compliance Program.

 We haven’t used income averaging to raise the majority of Centrelink debts.

 You can find information about your debts using either:

 You still need to repay Centrelink debts you have that didn’t use income averaging.
 However, we currently have a debt pause in place so you don’t need to repay your Centrelink debt right now.
 Read more about how we’re pausing some debt activity during the coronavirus pandemic.

 Not everyone who got a class action notice will be eligible for a refund.
 The class action relates to a larger group of people who had debts under the Income Compliance Program.
 We’re only refunding repayments and reducing debts to zero for those raised using averaged income information from the ATO.

-Information for current customers who had an income compliance debt raised using averaged Australian Tax Office income information.
+Information for current customers who had an income compliance debt raised using averaged Australian Taxation Office income information.

-Information for past customers who had an income compliance debt raised using averaged Australian Tax Office income information.
+Information for past customers who had an income compliance debt raised using averaged Australian Taxation Office income information.